 Research on the countries in the East has been conducted at the Institute since 1938.
-A Russia programme was established in 1992 after the fall of the Soviet Union.
 Today, the Russia and Eurasia programme focuses on issues that are of relevance for Swedish and European foreign and security policy, which includes the regional and domestic development in Russia and its neighboring countries.

-UI editors and communication specialists at the institute work together with the programme to share findings and analysis to the general public through cooperation with the media, the country data base (www.landguiden.se), the journal Världspolitikens dagsfrågor (in Swedish and only in hard copy) and UI's online forum for opinion and analysis Utrikesmagasinet (in Swedish and English).
+UI's editors and communication specialists work together with the programme to share findings and analysis to the general public through the country data base Landguiden (in Swedish), the journal Världspolitikens Dagsfrågor (in Swedish) and UI's online forum for opinion and analysis Utrikesmagasinet (in Swedish and English).

 All UI seminars are cancelled until further notice.